gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 )
 ```

-**Note:** For this approach to work NewsletterButton has to accept a className property.
+**Note:** For this approach to work NewsletterCTA has to accept a `className` property to apply styles after the CSS prop is transformed by the Emotion babel plugin.

 ```js:title=src/gatsby-plugin-theme-ui/index.js
 import theme from "gatsby-plugin-theme-ui/src"